prof-groff/tezio/docs/pages/tezos_hd_wallets.md

 ## Secret Key to Public Key and Public Key Hash (Tezos Address)

 The secret key from the previous step is used to dervie a corresponing public key using the Ed25519 elliptic curve.
 The public key will be shared with the world and used for signature varification on the Tezos network.
-The public key is also used to derive a Tezos address
+The public key is also used to derive a Tezos address.
+First it is hashed using the Blake2b hashing algorithm with a digest size of 20 bytes.
+A three-byte prefix is added, <code>0x06, 0xa1, 0xa4</code>, and then this 23-byte sequence is passed through the SHA-256 hashing algorithm.
+The result of this hash (32-bytes) is passed through SHA-256 again.
+The first 4-bytes of this second hash is appended to the original 23-byte sequence.
+Finally, the 27-bytes is encoded in base58 yielding a 36 character address begining with <code>tz1</code>.
+The End!